 - In section 3, download and save the 'Federation Metadata XML' file

-To complete the integration, return to the SAML configuration page open in the Lacework UI
+To complete the integration, return to the SAML configuration page that is open in the Lacework Console:

 The fields should be populated and you should see confirmation that the meta data included a certificate.
 You can change the Identity Provider field to make it more descriptive.

-1. Skip section 4 and use the [Test] button to test the integration.
-You can also test the integration by logging into the Lacework UI as the user associated with the App during setup.
+1. Skip section 4 and click Test to test the integration.
+You can also test the integration by logging into the Lacework Console as the user associated with the App during setup.